rust-lang/book/second-edition/src/ch04-02-references-and-borrowing.md

 reference with `&mut s` and accept a mutable reference with `some_string: &mut String`.

-But mutable references have one big restriction: you can only have one mutable reference to a particular piece of data in a particular scope.
+But mutable references have one big restriction: you can have only one mutable reference to a particular piece of data in a particular scope.
 This code will
 fail:

-<span class="filename">Filename: src/main.rs</span>

 ```rust,ignore
 let mut s = String::from("hello");